HomePath Mortgage Loans Versus FHA Renovation Loans

-This BLOG On 2017 UPDATE HomePath Mortgage Loans Discontinued: FHA 203k Loans Was UPDATED On July 14, 2017
+This BLOG On HomePath Mortgage Loans Versus FHA Renovation Loans Was UPDATED On October 22nd, 2018

-- Homepath mortgage loans are available for both owner occupied properties, second homes, and investment homes.
+- Homepath mortgage loans were available for both owner-occupied properties, second homes, and investment homes

-- A primary owner occupied home buyer can qualify for HomePath Mortgage Loan with as little as a 3% down payment.
+- A primary owner-occupied home buyer used to be able to qualify for HomePath Mortgage Loan with as little as a 3% down payment

 No Appraisal Needed And No Private Mortgage Insurance On HomePath Mortgage Loan Programs

-Foreclosed Fannie Mae properties that is available via the HomePath mortgage loan program do not require private mortgage insurance nor does it require an appraisal.
-If you are interested in a Fannie Mae HomePath property, visit Fannie Mae HomePath website at www.HomePath.com .
+Foreclosed Fannie Mae properties that are available via the HomePath mortgage loan program did not require private mortgage insurance nor does it require an appraisal.

 Fannie Mae HomePath Mortgage Loan Highlights

-Some of the major benefits of Fannie Mae’s HomePath mortgage loans are the following:
+Some of the major benefits of Fannie Mae’s HomePath mortgage loans were the following:

-- 620 credit score for loan to value properties of 80% or lower and a minimum credit score of 660 for loan to value of 80% or higher.
+- 620 credit score for the loan to value properties of 80% or lower

-- Mortgage loan borrower needs a Fannie Mae DU Automated Underwriting System approved eligible status.
+- Borrowers needed a Fannie Mae DU Automated Underwriting System approved eligible status

-- There is a maximum 45% debt to income ratio requirement.
+- There was a maximum 45% debt to income ratio requirement

-- Condominiums qualify as long as the condo complex has sufficient fidelity and master hazard insurance and flood insurance if it is in a flood zone.
+- Condominiums qualified as long as the condo complex has sufficient fidelity and master hazard insurance and flood insurance if it is in a flood zone

 Fannie Mae has discontinued the HomePath Mortgage Loan Program in 2014.